Tonterias2/JhipsterPress082018/README.md

 # JHIPSTER LEARNING PROJECT:

+First, I would like to thank Jon Rudell https://github.com/ruddell

+Without his help, this would have not been possible!

 ![](ReadMe/homepage.png)

-I would like to make an App that helps me (and hopefully others) to learn Jhipster and, at the same time, that becomes an interesting project that can grow over time with different parts.
-This should be a collaborative project that should be interesting for other developers to join, at any point (by mailing me at jhipsterpress@gmail.com), either because you want to learn about how we have done it (beginners) or propose new ideas to make it grow and excel (experienced).
+When I started, I wanted to make an App that helped me (and hopefully others) to learn Jhipster and, at the same time, that would become an interesting project that could grow over time with different parts.
+I thought about it as a collaborative project that should be interesting for other developers to join, at any point (you can mail me at jhipsterpress@gmail.com), either because you wanted to learn how we have done it (beginners) or propose new ideas to make it grow and excel.
 Moreover, you can download the App and create your own Website if you wish to do so.

 This project is a live example of the solutions that are difficult to find elsewhere in a working App.